-Deferred outflows of resources represent the consumption of net position by the Department that is applicable to future reporting periods.
+Deferred outflows of resources represent the consumption of net assets that apply to future reporting periods.
 Deferred outflows of resources have a positive effect on net position, similar to assets.
-Deferred outflows of resources related to pensions and OPEB, in accordance with GASB Statements No. 68 and 75, are more fully discussed in the corresponding pension and OPEB notes.
+Deferred outflows of resources related to pension and OPEB, in accordance with GASB Statements No. 68 and 75, are more fully discussed in the corresponding pension and OPEB notes.